somrajroy/AWS3TierArchitecturewithTFModules/README.md

 ##### Terraform
 Terraform played a crucial role in the setup of the architecture.
 With Terraform's declarative syntax, we were able to define our infrastructure as code.
 We created configuration files that specified the desired state of our AWS resources, including VPC, RDS database, security groups, and more.
 Terraform then took care of provisioning and managing these resources in a repeatable and consistent manner.
 The Terraform modules are elaborated below.

  - terraform-aws-modules/vpc/aws : The terraform-aws-modules/vpc/aws module is designed to create a Virtual Private Cloud (VPC) in AWS.
 A VPC is a logically isolated section of the AWS cloud where you can launch resources, such as Amazon EC2 instances and RDS databases.
 This module abstracts the complexities of creating a VPC and provides a simple, reusable configuration.
+It provides a set of configurable options for creating a VPC, including the number of subnets, the IP address range, and the availability zones.
+The module also creates the necessary resources for the VPC, such as internet gateways, route tables, and security groups.
+   - Features
+     - Creation of public and private subnets across multiple Availability Zones (AZs).
+     - Default configuration for internet and NAT gateways to enable public and private network access.
+     - Customizable CIDR blocks for VPC and subnets.
+     - Built-in tagging for resources to improve organization and management.

 ##### Deployment Process